lanl/VizAly-Vis_IO/README.md

 **Note**: in order to run for L2PIPS, a previously trained DNN model needs to be downloaded and put into iqa_metrics/models/L2PIPS/trained_model.
 The trained model can be found [here](https://drive.google.com/drive/folders/1ClTLIOJrrXX5i_h-EZU9LkXEh5TDAAuc?usp=sharing).

-# Software Engineering
-Until a better solution is found, each subproject will exist in seperate subfolders.
-Please follow the guidelines for the HelloWorld project to see how to add new subprojects.
-Add your subproject folder in the "clean-subprojects" target to allow easy deletion of proj.
-Do your work in a branch too would be useful too.
-You can have your own branch with master, dev in your subbranch.
-Contact me (Pascal) for more info.

 # Contact
 Pascal Grosset, pascalgrosset@lanl.gov